Dragon Quest XI hands-on — charming and simple … maybe too simple

 In a lot ways, Dragon Quest XI meets those expectations.
 This is a pretty, colorful game.
 The cel-shading gives Dragon Quest XI an anime-like aesthetic.
 Voice acting also helps make this RPG feel like a more high-end production.

 But Dragon Quest XI is still a basic Japanese RPG.
 Battles go as you would expect.
-Your characters and the enemies take turns fighting.
+Your characters and the enemies — including slimes and other monsters — take turns fighting.
 You can choose between basic attacks, magic, and other abilities.
 The combat system has little flair.

 And that’s what has always thrown me off the series.
 Dragon Quest is a very pure JRPG experience.
 That makes sense, considering it is one of the fathers of the genre.
 But while a series like Final Fantasy constantly evolves, Dragon Quest XI still embraces the basics.
 During my demo, normal battles and a big boss fight didn’t require much creative thinking.
 I simply attacked and healed my way to victory.